chaoss/grimoirelab-tutorial/docs/getting-started/projects-json.md

 ---
 layout: default
-title: Projects.json
+title: projects.json
 nav_order: 1
 parent: Configure GrimoireLab
-grand_parent: Getting-started
+grand_parent: Getting Started
 ---

-# Projects.json
+# projects.json

-The projects.json aims at describing the repositories grouped by project that will be shown on the dashboards.
+The `projects.json` aims at describing the repositories grouped by project that will be shown on the dashboards.

 The project file enables the users to list the instances of the software